kasrababaei/swift-notes/RunLoop.md

 }
 ```

-When using a timer in the Playgournd, need to assign `needsIndefiniteExecution` to true:
+When using a timer in the Playground, need to assign `needsIndefiniteExecution`
+to true:

 ```Swift
 PlaygroundPage.current.needsIndefiniteExecution = true